 William is a JD Candidate at Osgoode Hall Law School.
-For his Master of Arts, William secured a Canada Graduate Scholarship and Dean’s Graduate Scholarship to research work-integrated learning.
+For his Master of Arts, William secured a Canada Graduate Scholarship (SSHRC) to research work-integrated learning.
 In 2017, he joined the Canadian Intern Association as Director of Law Reform.
 For his leadership in research and law reform on work-integrated learning, he received Wilfrid Laurier University Graduate Student Association’s 30-In-30 Award.
 William currently works as an Administrative Law Division Leader at a legal aid clinic in Toronto where he represents clients before various tribunals.

 Jacob is a graduate of McGill University’s Faculty of Law, where he clerked at the Québec Court of Appeal and worked as a research assistant in the areas of constitutional and family law.
 He is currently an articling student at a labour and employment law firm in Edmonton, Alberta.
 During law school, Jacob completed paid internships with the BC Workers’ Compensation Board and the Alberta Ministry of Justice and Solicitor General.
 Jacob became interested in young workers’ rights during his internship at the Canadian Embassy in Berlin, Germany after completing his undergraduate studies.
 He grew up on BC’s Gulf Islands, where his activism focused on anti-homophobia and anti-bullying work.
 His interests include the relationship between the state and its citizens, as well as intergenerational fairness.